greenrd/topgit/README.md

 Prints the git log of the named topgit branch - or the current branch, if you don't specify a name.

-NOTE: if you have merged changes from a different repository, this command might not list all interesting commits.
+**NOTE**: if you have merged changes from a different repository, this command might not list all interesting commits.

 tg prev